Tips to start the new year in good shape.

 Are you conducting regular performance reviews for key people?

-Are you satisfied your leave calculations and accruals are 100% correct?
+Are you satisfied your leave management (calculations, accruals etc) is 100% accurate?

 Are you confident when managing employment processes such as restructures and disciplinary?